Kushallsaraf/project-kushall080206/writing/outline.md

 Sports teams and betters spend a lot of money on algorithms that predict the result of a game.
 The focus of my project is to compare the accuracy of two algorithms and then conclude on the results of the models.

 * State at least one research question that your project will answer.
-Comparing the accuracy of Gaussian Fuzzy Algorithm and Naive Bayes Algorithm in Sports outcome prediction.
+Comparing the accuracy of the Gaussian Fuzzy Algorithm and Naive Bayes Algorithm in Sports outcome prediction used by teams in the NBA.

 * What are the steps you will need to take to complete this project?
 I will need to do a literature review first to get some knowledge about the topic.
 Then I would find two algorithms used in sports outcome prediction and then I will compare their accuracy.
 Then I will conclude based on the outcomes of my research.